srushtikalmekh/f1-tyre-degradation-analyser/README.md

 ### Key Finding
 Verstappen degraded his Hard tyres 8x slower than Leclerc in the same race under identical conditions, while also lapping faster overall.
-This demonstrates elite tyre management visible directly in timing data.
+This demonstrates elite tyre management visible directly in timing data which can also explains how he must've won the race.

 ### Pit Stop Strategy Insight
-Norris (NOR) ran 5 pit stops — the most aggressive strategy in the race, cycling through all compounds.
+Norris  ran 5 pit stops — the most aggressive strategy in the race, cycling through all compounds.
 Multiple drivers pitted on lap 41 simultaneously, suggesting a Virtual Safety Car period made stops free.

 ## Race Result — Top 3
 | Position | Driver | Team |